The process of distilling whisky creates by-products that can be a feed source for sheep and cattle.

 - The sensitivity of these results to some underlying assumptions was tested during the study:

-- it was found that switching the offset cattle feedstock from rape meal to soya bean meal decreases the GWP benefits for the two animal feed scenarios;
+- it was found that switching the offset cattle feedstock from rape meal to soya bean meal slightly increases the GWP benefits for the two animal feed scenarios;

 - including woodchip co-firing significantly increases the GWP benefits for the renewable energy scenario;